mimblewimble/grin-rfcs/text/0000-compact-slates.md

 The `tx` struct in a V4 Slate is removed, and is replaced instead by the following Top-Level fields.
 Wallets recreate the transaction object as expected by the Grin node from these fields before posting.

 * `coms` is an array containing the outputs and inputs that have been added to the slate.
 These will appear duing the I1 or S2 phases of a transction.
 Each entry includes:
-   * `f`: The output features, assumed to be 'Plain' if omitted
+   * `f`: The output features, assumed to be 'Plain' if omitted.
+0 denotes Plain, 1 denotes Coinbase
    * `c`: The output/input commitment, Base64 Encoded
    * `p`: The output's range proof, Base64 Encoded.
 If this is included, the entry is assumed to be an output.
 If not, it is an input.